RiccZamboni/ricczamboni.github.io/_pages/about.md

 - I am giving a talk to the [RL Virtual Reading Group](https://agents.inf.ed.ac.uk/reading-group/) about advancing our understanding of learning purely explorative policies in POMDPs.
 You can find the recording on [You Tube](https://www.youtube.com/watch?v=hAxd6--b7TM).
 - Grateful to be part of the Best Reviewer Award team at [ICML2024](https://icml.cc/virtual/2024/awards_detail).
 - I am attending the [Machine Learning Summer School](https://groups.oist.jp/mlss) in Onna, Japan.
-- Our paper [The Limits of Pure Exploration in POMDPs: When the Observation Entropy is Enough](https://rlj.cs.umass.edu/2024/papers/RLJ_RLC_2024_95.pdf) was accepted at the just born [RLC](https://rl-conference.cc/2024/index.html) conference!
+- Our paper [The Limits of Pure Exploration in POMDPs: When the Observation Entropy is Enough](https://rlj.cs.umass.edu/2024/papers/RLJ_RLC_2024_95.pdf) was accepted at the brand-new [RLC](https://rl-conference.cc/2024/index.html) conference!
 I'll do a research tour between Vienna and Amherst to talk about unsupervised RL in POMDPs!
 - Our paper [How to explore with belief: state entropy maximization in POMDPs](https://dl.acm.org/doi/10.5555/3692070.3694469) was accepted at ICML 2024.

 (**2023**)